pokemium/bsnes-plus-m1/README.md

 - Add comments to code from disassembler (to remember some code)
 - Add symbols from disassembler (when reverse engineering)
-- Symbol index window for finding symbols in large ROMs
 - etc.